Convexus-Protocol/AMM-SCORE/Convexus-Core/Contracts/Pool/docs/README.md

 - `recipient`: The address to receive the output of the swap
 - `zeroForOne`: The direction of the swap, true for token0 to token1, false for token1 to token0
 - `amountSpecified`: The amount of the swap, which implicitly configures the swap as exact input (positive), or exact output (negative)
-- `sqrtPriceLimitX96`: The Q64.96 sqrt price limit.
+- `sqrtPriceLimitX96`: The [Q64.96](/Convexus-Commons/Librairies/docs/README.md#how-to-encode-a-q6496-price) price limit.
 If zero for one, the price cannot be less than this
 - `data`: Any data to be passed through to the callback

 ### 🧪 Example call